How Social Responsibility Affects Your Brand and Business

 What Is Corporate Social Responsibility?

-Generally speaking, corporate social responsibility—or CSR—is a business model that pushes social accountability to the public, stakeholders, and others relevant to a company.
-Incorporating CSR into your business’s overall marketing strategy and working model can be incredibly helpful, encouraging forward thinking and the creation of new and unique processes that create a more positive impact on the world and humans.
+Corporate social responsibility, or CSR, is a business model that pushes social accountability to the public, stakeholders, and everyone else connected to a company.
+Building CSR into your business’s overall marketing strategy and operating model can pay off in the form of forward thinking and new processes that create a more positive impact on the world and the people in it.

-For many companies, CSR often includes moving toward greener and more sustainable processes along multiple chains of command.
-Maybe production switches to a new methodology to decrease its negative impact and carbon footprint, shipping becomes compostable or recyclable, or a company reduces reliance on other unethical business practices.
-However, CSR may also involve a business’ philanthropy and donations to smaller charities pushing for positive change.
+For many companies, CSR includes moving toward greener and more sustainable processes across the supply chain.
+Production might switch to a new methodology that reduces its carbon footprint, shipping might become compostable or recyclable, or a company might cut its reliance on other unethical business practices.
+CSR also commonly includes a business’s philanthropy and its donations to causes pushing for positive change, along with how it treats its own employees and the community it operates in.

 Contributed by Hannah Kernal, Content Writer